 ATE Survey Team

-While the ATE Survey is supported by the entire EvaluATE team, four people work very closely with the survey:
+While the ATE Survey is supported by the entire EvaluATE team, three people work very closely with the survey:

 Erika Sturgis, data analyst with EvaluATE, is your go-to point of contact for all things related to the ATE Survey.
 She can answer questions or concerns regarding the current survey, past surveys, or data requests.
 You can contact her at email@example.com or at (269) 387-5914